-If you are living a modern lifestyle abundant in distractors and multi-tasking challenges you need a deep investigation into the moment-to-moment experiences of the body.
+If you are living a modern lifestyle abundant in distractors and multi-tasking challenges, you need a deep investigation into the moment-to-moment experiences of the body.

 With Mindful Body Scan you can quickly learn what your body does and doesn’t need in order to thrive, as well as lets you get more insights about your world and your life by finding links between emotions and physical sensations.
-By bringing awareness and acknowledgment to whatever you feel or sense, you help in working with stress, anxiety, and even physical pain.
+By bringing awareness and acknowledgement to whatever you feel or sense, you help in working with stress, anxiety, and even physical pain.

 As soon as you start practising you will discover that our sensations and internal experiences can be brought down to three basic feelings: neutral, pleasant and unpleasant.
 There is no need to judge, analyse, or figure things out.
 Just allow yourself to be to become aware of who you truly are.

 I hope that this quick mindfulness yoga guide gave you lots of insight into the world of the present moment.